Lestoil: History

 Barowsky sold the company in 1960 for $12 million to Standard International Corp.
 They sold it to the Noxell Company in 1969, which became a subsidiary of Procter & Gamble Company in 1989.

 On June 21, 1996, Noxell sold the Lestoil cleaner brand to Clorox Company, so that Noxell could focus on its Max Factor and CoverGirl lines.
 Noxell claimed that 99% of their business had become cosmetics and fragrances and that cleaners had no strategic fit in their company.

-As of 2014, regional marketing has left brand recognition of Lestoil to primarily a mid west/east coast American and Puerto Rican audience.
+As of 2014, regional marketing has left brand recognition of Lestoil to primarily a midwest/east coast American and Puerto Rican audience.
 As such, large distributors like Walmart only stock it in regions where it was advertised.